 In its application, HFAC submitted the original CTM Rules (Version 1).
 The ACCC conducted its initial assessment based on Version 1 of the CTM Rules.

-Given that HFAC has submitted revised CTM Rules (Version 2) for consideration, Version 1 of the CTM Rules are provided below for information only.
+Given that HFAC has submitted revised CTM Rules (Versions 2 and 3) for consideration, Version 1 of the CTM Rules are provided below for information only.